Free Kua calculator + 14-point checklist

 Is the site free?

 The calculator, the methodology page, the room harmony checklist, and the teaser articles are all free with no account.
 Saving charts and reading the gated articles is free with an account.
-The Personal Feng Shui Compass, our personalised guide, is the only paid item.
+The paid guides and tools live on the products page.
+The free side of the site is the same site forever - paid content is opt-in.

 What is the Personal Feng Shui Compass?